ACI-Specification/rfcs/src/rfcs/0001-rfc-policy.md

 The License for RFCs is currently (BIKESHED) and requires an RFC to change.

 The RFC License shall always be an Open Documentation License.

+### RFC Template

+An RFC Template shall be provided to aid in the authoring of RFCs.
+The template shall provide sections for the elements of an RFC set forth in the Content section.
+Use of the template is not required for an RFC, however.

+Modifying the template is not an RFC of its own, but still requires a PR approved by the Core Interest Groups.

 ## Security Considerations